marshmallow-code/marshmallow/docs/quickstart.rst

 .. _meta_options:

-Implicit Field Creation
+Implicit field creation
 -----------------------

 When your model has many attributes, specifying the field type for every attribute can get repetitive, especially when many of the attributes are already native Python datatypes.

-The ``fields`` option allows you to specify implicitly-created fields.
-Marshmallow will choose an appropriate field type based on the attribute's type.
+The ``fields`` option allows you to specify implicitly-created fields. marshmallow will choose an appropriate field type based on the attribute's type.

 Let's refactor our User schema to be more concise.